TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

 loaded with the lowercased link-parameters!

 *Attention:*
-If you do not want to have the HTML 'a' tag around the link, then you must set the property by :ts:`returnLast = 'url'` or :php:`$lconf['returnLast'] = 'url'`.
+If you do not want to have the HTML 'a' tag around the link, then you must set the property by :ts:`returnLast = url` or :php:`$lconf['returnLast'] = 'url'`.

 .. _typolink-extTarget: